0xreviews/crvUSD-research-proposal/README.md

 | <a href="./img/04-price-up-in.png"><img align="top" src="./img/04-price-up-in.png" /></a> | <a href="./img/05-price-up-out.png"><img align="top" src="./img/05-price-up-out.png" /></a> | - |

 #### Exploring other LLAMMA's features like leveraged crvUSD & call-options-like crvUSD

+Help to build leveraged crvUSD UI or website since many people want crvUSD to get an Euler-Finance-like leverage.

 For example, set loan_discount below 5% and N=4, users will use crvUSD to get an American-style-call-option payoff with lower option fees (Because users will lose intrinsic value through every liquidation by arbitrageurs, however, the cost or the loss doesn't necessarily happen)